A Printable version of the Policies and Procedures

 welcome to attend the annual LPA Open House in August.
 Dates are

 published in the local papers and advance notice will be made available

 to all previously enrolled students.
-Additionally, parents and friends
+Upon request and with teacher approval,

 Parents who are interested in volunteering for LPA